-What is the influence of the Moon in Taurus on a woman
+What influence does the Moon in Taurus have on a woman?

-What is the impact of the Moon in Taurus on the female menstrual cycle?
-We explain the effect of the Moon on your menstrual cycle.
+What impact does the Moon in Taurus have on the female menstrual cycle?
+We explain the Moon's effect on your menstrual cycle.

 What is the Moon in Taurus?

-The moon's cycle lasts 29 and a half days, which is the time it takes for the moon to circle the earth.
-During this cycle, it will align itself with the signs of the zodiac.
-Every 2,5 days it changes sign, that's why the lunar cycle and astrology are linked.
+The moon's cycle lasts 29 and a half days, the time it takes to circle the Earth.
+During this cycle, it aligns itself with the signs of the zodiac.
+Every 2.5 days, it changes sign, which is why the lunar cycle and astrology are linked.

 Moon in Taurus and menstrual cycle

-The menstrual cycle of women is often wrongly reduced to menstruation.
-However, it includes different phases, from menstruation, to the pre-ovulatory (follicular) phase, toovulation, and finally to the luteal phase.
-Women have always been associated with the figure of the Moon.
-Men were associated with the Sun.
+A woman's menstrual cycle is often wrongly reduced to periods.
+In fact, it comprises a number of different phases, from periodsto the pre-ovulatory (follicular) phase, to l'ovulation, and finally to the luteal phase.
+Women have always been associated with the Moon.
+Men, on the other hand, have been associated with the Sun.
 The menstrual cycle and the moon are intimately connected.

-During your period, the Moon is in ecstasy and gives you the best as a Taurus sign.
-Physically and mentally you feel aligned.
-Your body goes into hibernation mode with an average of eight hours of sleep per night.
-This is the time to pamper yourself and get out your whole skincare routine: masks, scrubs, essential oils: you're on a mission for a new skin before you start your next phase of your cycle.
-You can even take the opportunity to run a bath!
+During your periods, the Moon is in ecstasy and gives you the best as a Taurus sign.
+Physically and mentally, you feel aligned.
+Your body goes into hibernation mode, with an average of eight hours of sleep per night.
+This is the time to pamper yourself and get out your skincare routine: masks, scrubs, essential oils: you're on a mission for a new skin before entering the next phase of your cycle.
+You can even take the opportunity to run yourself a bath!

-At this time, your emotions will surely be stronger than ever.
+At this time of year, your emotions are bound to be stronger than ever.
 Take the time to accept them, as well as the thoughts that run through your head and tell you what makes you happy.
-Let your creativity flow by trying a new activity for example.
+Let your creativity s'express itself by trying a new activity, for example.

-Taurus women are known to be slow-living professionals.
-So even though the cycle is entering an ascending phase, you're not going to go from one extreme speed to the next.
+Taurus women are known to be slow-lifers.
+So even if the cycle is entering an upward phase, you're not going to go from extreme speed one day to lthe next.

-We advise you to choose a gentle but deep-working discipline, such as yoga, pilates or barre.
-At the level of your emotional cortex, a positive energy dominates.
+We advise you to choose a gentle discipline that works in depth, such as yoga, pilates or the barre.
+At the level of your emotional cortex, positive energy dominates.

 The renewed motivation you feel helps you jump out of bed with gusto every morning.
-Body, emotions and mind are aligned: you are focused and determined.
+Body, emotions and mind are aligned: you're focused and determined.

 Moon in Taurus during ovulation

-You're now halfway through your cycle, full of all the positive energy you've built up.
+You're now halfway through your cycle, filled with all the positive energy you've accumulated.
 This Moon in Taurus boosts your libido and sexuality to new heights.
-Emotionally, everything is going well and well-being is the name of the game.
+Emotionally: everything's running smoothly and well-being is the watchword.

-As the ovulatory window comes to an end, you'll enter the descending phase of your cycle.
-This is a time of relaxation and tranquility: and you'll like it!
-We don't need to tell you to listen to your body's signs of fatigue: you're already a professional in relaxation and you'll have no trouble taking care of your body so that it's even more alert for the next cycle.
+With the ovulatory window drawing to a close, it's time for the downward phase of your cycle.
+It's time to relax and unw ind: and you'll love it!
+We don't need to tell you to listen to your body's signs of fatigue: you're already a relaxation professional, and you'll have no trouble looking after your body so that it's even better prepared for the next cycle.

-At the beginning of a new cycle, spa, reiki, lithotherapy, meditation are welcome to fill up with positive waves.
-Emotionally: calmness takes control of your emotional flow, even if some awkward emotions may arise.
+At the dawn of a new cycle, spas, reiki, lithotherapy and meditation are all welcome to fill you up with positive vibes.
+Emotionally: calm takes control of your emotional flow, even if a few awkward emotions may arise.
 Nothing serious: welcome them as you did before.

-As far as your mind is concerned, it is high time to take advantage of this lucidity to take stock, build your strategy for the future and congratulate yourself on your successes.
+As far as your mind is concerned, it's high time to take advantage of this lucidity to take stock, build your strategy for the future and congratulate yourself on your successes.

 What is the lunar sign of Taurus?

-The lunar sign of Taurus depends on your birth date and the position of the Moon at that time.
+The lunar sign of Taurus depends on your date of birth and the moon's position at that time.

 Moon in Aries Moon in Taurus Moon in Gemini